diegohalabi/mini-hacks/README.md

 # Mini Hacks

-Simple hacks that I have programmed to make life easier.
+Simple hacks that I have programmed to make my life easier.

 ### ✉️ [Multimail](/multimail)
 Send multiple personalized emails at once with attachments.